hashicorp/terraform-provider-google/website/docs/getting_started.html.markdown

 ```

 Congratulations!
 You've gotten started using the Google provider and provisioned
 a virtual machine on Google Cloud Platform.
-Along the way, you've learned
-important concepts such as:
+The key concepts unique to GCP are:

 * How a `project` contains resources
     * and how to use a default `project` in your provider